r1k0/kigen/README.rst

 Non Portage support
 ~~~~~~~~~~~~~~~~~~~

-KIgen could intheory work on non Portage Linux systems but does not.
+KIgen could in theory work on non Portage Linux systems but does not.
 Here is the list of items that depend on Portage.
 ::
  - Python3 version depends on